Lake Margaret Dam: Reservoir

-Power scheme

-The initial purpose of Lake Margaret when it was constructed by the Mount Lyell Mining and Railway Company was to generate hydroelectric power for the -based Mount Lyell mine, railway, and surrounding community.
+Hydroelectric power station

+The Lake Margaret Power Stations comprise two hydroelectric power stations located in Western Tasmania, Australia.
+The power stations are part of the KingYolande Power Scheme and are owned and operated by Hydro Tasmania.
+Generally collectively referred to in the singular format as the Lake Margaret Power Station, the two power stations are located approximately 2.5 km apart and are called the Upper Lake Margaret Power Station, a conventional hydroelectric power station, and the Lower Lake Margaret Power Station, a mini-hydroelectric power station.

+The Upper Lake Margaret Power Station was constructed by the Mount Lyell Mining and Railway Company between 1911 and 1914.
+The 'concrete dam, pipeline, power house, transmission lines and all the necessary machinery were erected ... under the supervision of George [W.] Wright' Chief Mechanical Engineer.
+In 1984, the station was sold to the Tasmanian Hydro-Electric Commission and was officially decommissioned in 2006 and, after a multimillion-dollar refit, was recommissioned in 2009.
+The Lower Lake Margaret Power Station was built also by the Mount Lyell Mining and Railway Company in 1931 and decommissioned in 1995.
+After the implementation of a mini-hydro project in 2009, the project was recommissioned in 2010.

 While the mine has since closed, the purpose of Lake Margaret to generate power remains unchanged.
 Between 1918 and 1930 the Mount Lyell Mining and Railway Company commissioned seven conventional Pelton turbine generators with a capacity of 8.3 MW at the Upper Lake Margaret Power Station.
 Hydro Tasmania took ownership of the power station in 1985.
 Water travels from Lake Margaret through a woodstave 2.2 km pipeline to the power station.

 In 1931 a minihydro plant was constructed to provide additional power.
 The single Turgo turbine generates 3.2 MW.
 Hydro Tasmania took ownership of the power station in 1985 and decommissioned the plant in 1994.
 The station was reopened in 2010 following refurbishment that included a new penstock, turbine and woodstave pipeline.